Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There is no college degree exception for the entrance exam requirement and there are no other exceptions to the other entrance standards.

+The Basic Peace Officer Course is over 950 hours.
+If you are enrolled in the full-time course which is approximately 8 hours per day, you will complete the program in approximately 5-6 months.
 Note: Due to the logistics of some blocks of training, there will be approximately 2-3 weekend classes during basic academy training.
 Students are advised of these dates on Orientation Day.

 • Also in included with the tuition are additional certifications and trainings in:o CPR/AED trainingo Tactical trauma careo Baton trainingo OC “Pepper” Spray trainingo TASER (Electronic Control Device)o Active shooter first responder trainingo National Academy for Professional Driving (NAPD) Tactical Police Drivingo Body worn camera trainingo RADAR and LIDAR trainingAdditional Costs: During the application process students must pay for their state mandated medical clearance and drug screening (about $100.00).
 The state mandated psychological testing is also about $100.00, and the state mandated background check is about $40.00.
 The cost for the psychological is payable to the Academy, but the medical/drug screen and the background check are payable to the facilities performing the service.